-If the underwriters exercise their option to purchase additional ADSs in full in this offering, the as-adjusted net tangible book value after the offering would be \$ per ADS, the increase in as-adjusted net tangible book value per share to existing shareholders would be \$ per ADS and the dilution per ADS to new investors would be \$ per ADS, in each case assuming an offering price of \$ per ADS, which was the closing price of our ADSs on the Nasdaq Global Market on , 2022.
+If the underwriters exercise their option to purchase additional ADSs in full in this offering, the as-adjusted net tangible book value after the offering would be \$3.44 per ADS, the increase in as-adjusted net tangible book value per share to existing shareholders would be \$0.30 per ADS and the dilution per ADS to new investors would be \$4.36 per ADS, in each case based on an offering price of \$7.80 per ADS.

 The following table summarizes on the as-adjusted basis described above, as of June 30, 2022, the differences between the number of ADSs, or equivalent number of ordinary shares, purchased from us, the total consideration paid to us in cash and the average price per ADS, or the equivalent number of ordinary shares, paid by existing shareholders for ADSs, or the equivalent number of ordinary shares, issued prior to this offering and the price to be paid by new investors in this offering.
-The calculation below is based on the assumed public offering price of \$ per ADS, which was the last reported sale price of our ADSs on the Nasdaq Global Market on , 2022, before deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+The calculation below is based on the assumed public offering price of \$7.80 per ADS, before deducting the underwriting discounts and commissions and estimated offering expenses payable by us.